capacitor-community/generic-oauth2/README.md

 ## BYTEOWLS Software & Consulting

-This plugin is powered by [BYTEOWLS Software & Consulting](https://byteowls.com) and was build for [Team Conductor](https://team-conductor.com/en/) - Next generation club management platform.
+This plugin is powered by [BYTEOWLS Software & Consulting](https://byteowls.com).

+If you need extended support for this project like critical changes or releases ahead of schedule.
+Feel free to contact us for a consulting offer.

+## Disclaimer

+We have no business relation to Ionic.